agwaBom/AsmDepictor/README.md

 | **Multiplication factor**      | **0.8**             | **1.0**             |
 | **Warmup steps**               | **24,000**          | **18,000**          |
 | **Number of parameters**       | **32,251,910**      | **40,004,102**      |

+# Hyperparameter setting guide for your own dataset
+I strongly recommend reading https://github.com/jadore801120/attention-is-all-you-need-pytorch/pull/168 to fit with your own data

 # Performance
 - We gained a meaningful amount of performance gain after publishing our paper.
 We denote our updated performance evaluation for future research.